Natchez people: French contact era

 The Natchez performed ritual human sacrifice upon the death of a Sun.
 When a male Sun died, his wives were expected to accompany him by performing ritual suicide.
 Great honor was associated with such sacrifice, and sometimes many Natchez chose to follow a Sun into death.
 For example, at the death of the Tattooed Serpent in 1725, two of his wives, one of his sisters (nicknamed La Glorieuse by the French), his first warrior, his doctor, his head servant and the servant's wife, his nurse, and a craftsman of war clubs, all chose to die with him.

-Mothers sometimes sacrificed infants in such ceremonies, an act which conferred honor and special status to the mother.
+Mothers sometimes sacrificed infants in such ceremonies, an act that conferred honor and special status to the mother.
 Relatives of adults who chose ritual suicide were likewise honored and rose in status.
 The practice of ritual suicide and infanticide upon the death of a chief existed among other Native Americans living along the lower Mississippi River, such as the Taensa.

-During the late 17th and early 18th centuries, French colonists in the American Southeast initiated a power struggle with those living in the colony of Carolina.
+During the late 17th and early 18th centuries, French colonists in the American Southeast initiated a power struggle with colonists living in the colony of Carolina.
 Traders from Carolina had established a large trading network among the indigenous peoples of the American Southeast, and by 1700 it stretched west as far as the Mississippi River.
-The Chickasaw tribe, who lived north of the Natchez, were frequently visited by Carolinian traders, thus giving them access to a source of firearms and alcohol.
-One of the most lucrative trades with Carolinian merchants involved trading in Indian slaves.
+The Chickasaw tribe, who lived north of the Natchez, were frequently visited by Carolinian traders, thereby giving them access to firearms and alcohol.
+One of the most lucrative trades with Carolinian merchants involved trading in enslaved Indigenous people.
 For decades, the Chickasaw conducted slave raids over a wide region in the American Southeast, often being joined by allied Natchez and Yazoo warriors.
-These raiding parties moved over great distances to capture slaves from hostile tribes.
+These raiding parties moved over great distances to enslave people from hostile tribes.
 In one instance, a 1713 raiding party of Chickasaw, Natchez, and Yazoo raiders attacked the Chaouachas, an Indian tribe living near the mouth of the Mississippi River.
-The grand chief of the Chaouachas was killed; his wife and ten others were carried off to Carolina where they were sold into slavery.
+The grand chief of the Chaouachas was killed; his wife and ten others were carried off to Carolina, where they were sold into slavery.